Holy Communion – Book of Common Prayer (8:30am)

 The Choral Eucharist at All Saints’ is a joyous, restorative, and much-loved celebration.
 Please join us and experience it for yourself.

 This service is both in-person and also live-streamed on Youtube

 Worship: St. Mark’s-Jieng Anglican Parish worships on Sunday afternoons at 2:00pm at All Saints’ Anglican Cathedral, and is based on the Dinka Book of Common Prayer.
 Our worship is always conducted in the Dinka Language in Anglican traditions with lovely music and sometimes switches to English service during big occasions.
 Services are led by Reverend Akon Lual Akon, Rector, and Reverend John Ayuen, Assistant Priest.

 Choral Evensong (7:00pm)

 Choral Evensong at All Saints is one of Edmonton’s best-kept musical secrets.

 Normally on the first Sunday of the month, at 7:00pm, priest and choir offer this ancient Service of Evening Prayer set to music.
 Created by Thomas Cranmer during a time of great uncertainty, danger, and upheaval (the Reformation in the days of Henry VIII), Choral Evensong combines the two older offices of Vespers and Compline.
 A work of art as well as a service of prayer, it offers a reprieve from the noise and haste of day-to-day life and can be enjoyed by anyone who loves music and poetic language.
 Congregants may join in the singing of three hymns if they wish, but nothing is required of them.

 There is no Eucharist (mass), and only a brief meditation rather than a sermon.
-Those who attend are simply invited to listen and be at peace.
+Those who attend are simply invited to a time of prayer and peace.